GSA/challenges-and-prizes/_all-challenges/1163-ai-tracks-at-sea.md

   **Tool Submission Guidelines**:

   Submissions shall use docker and shall provide a container that the Challenge Manager can run along with a copy of their source code.
-A good introductory example can be see [here](https://docker-curriculum.com/) (https://docker-curriculum.com/).
+A good introductory example can be seen [here](https://docker-curriculum.com/) (https://docker-curriculum.com/).

   Submitters tool shall provide a command line executable container that will take four arguments: